Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use, Container Planting

 Tahiti™ Rose of Sharon features bold fuchsia trumpet-shaped flowers with dark red throats along the branches from mid summer to mid fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.